Boot-Team-7/project_1_materials/README.md

 ![image](/Consolidated_new/Screenshots/Screenshot%2015.png)

     The boxplots show that the bins closest to Atlanta (<30 and 30-60) have the highest median rent price.
-We also see a high median rent price around 240-270 miles away from Atlanta, which is where Savannah is located (but the median is still lower than living in Atlanta).
+We also see a high median rent price around 240-270 miles away from Atlanta, which is where Savannah is located (but the rent is still lower than living in Atlanta).